cjl4hd/Lord-Of-The-Rings-Lukas-Cut/readme.md

-# Lord Of The Rings Lukas Mod Cut
+# Lord Of The Rings Lukas Cut
 This script is a cut of LOTR designed for use with Davinci Resolve.
 ## Instructions for use
 * Copy the script into the following directory: